RevenueCat/revenuecat-docs/docs_source/📘 SDK Guides/migration-guides/android-native-6x-to-7x-migration.md

 hidden: false
 ---

-Version 7 of the RevenueCat SDK uses BillingClient 6.
+This latest release updates the SDK to use BillingClient 6.
 This version of BillingClient brings little change compared with BillingClient 5 which brought an entire new subscription model which resulted in large changes across the entire SDK.

 The only modification at the API level involves replacing "ProrationMode" with "ReplacementMode".
 The specific replacement